© 2025 St. Louis Public Radio

 St. Louis Public Radio

-City attorneys are trying to damage Ball-Bey’s reputation, said Javad Khazaeli, a lawyer from firm Khazaeli Wyrsch who is representing the family.
+City attorneys are trying to damage Ball-Bey’s reputation, said Javad Khazaeli, a lawyer from the firm Khazaeli Wyrsch who is representing the family.

 “They’re trying to slime Mansur,” Khazaeli said.
-“It’s gross, it’s disgusting and they’re not going to get away with this.”
+“It’s gross, it’s disgusting, and they’re not going to get away with this.”

-Jermaine Wooten, who also represents the family, called the city’s claims “ludicrous,” saying there were aspects of Ball-Bey’s personal life that the judge wouldn’t let them use either, like his plans to become an engineer and his college aspirations.
+Jermaine Wooten, who also represents the family, called the city’s claims ludicrous, saying there were aspects of Ball-Bey’s personal life that the judge wouldn’t let them use either, like his plans to become an engineer and his college aspirations.

 “Likewise, she didn't allow the city to get the information they were trying to get in,” Wooten said.
 “So the judge gave fair rulings on both ends.”